sanderaernouts/blog/_posts/2018-07-20-autogenerate-csharp-api-client-with-nswag.md

   - aspnetcore
 class: post-template
 subclass: 'post'
-excerpt: How to automatically generate API clients on build for your aspnet core API using NSwag and Swagger.
+excerpt: How to automatically generate C# API clients on build for your aspnet core API using NSwag and Swagger.
 ---
 # TL;DR

-Want to know how you can generate and compile up to date API clients each time you build your solution?
+Want to know how you can generate and compile up to date C# API clients each time you build your solution?
 Take a look at [this example][5] on GitHub.

+Want to generate a Typescript client, check out this [post](./autogenerate-typescript-api-client-with-nswag)

 ## Background